karencfv/raid-sandbox/docs/benchmarking.md

 32inputs+800000outputs (2major+249minor)pagefaults 0swaps
 ```

 `dd` is destructive and should really not be used much, as I found out.
 According to virtualbox I now have 64Z of storage capacity which I have used up already. ¬_¬
 ```
 vagrant@db-raid0:~$ df -h -x devtmpfs -x tmpfs Filesystem      Size  Used Avail Use% Mounted on /dev/sda1       9.2G  1.3G  7.5G  15% /
 /dev/md0         64Z   64Z  973M 100% /mnt/md0
 ```

+### Method 3 (bonnie++):

+TODO: Try it out